So you need a homeschool classroom and you really don’t have room for it, huh? That means you might need some homeschool room ideas for small spaces?

-If you can carve out a small space in the family room, bedroom, hall, laundry room, or even a closet (yes, I said a closet classroom!), we have some great homeschool classroom decorating ideas to fill those small spaces so you can have a fun and functional homeschool space.
+If you can carve out a small space in the family room, bedroom, hall, laundry room, or even a closet (yes, I said a closet classroom!), you can be homeschooling without a school room in no time!

-These 35 (!!) homeschool room ideas small spaces will solve your space problems and how to set up a homeschool room even in super small spaces.
+Here are 35 (!!) homeschool room ideas small spaces to solve your space problems, including how to set up a homeschool room even in super small spaces that you can’t even imagine until you see them!

 Check them out!

-35 RIDICULOUSLY SMALL (but AMAZING) Homeschool Classroom Decorating Ideas
+35 RIDICULOUSLY SMALL (but AMAZING) Homeschool Classrooms & Homeschool Organization Ideas for Your Small Space

 If you have a walk in closet that you can spare (or find elsewhere to stuff your clothes and shoes and all those toys from 1987), then a walk-in closet makes an awesome classroom.